ifacodes/alapatch/README.md

 -   [x] update state and components to handle multiple timbres
 -   [x] implement switching between currently viewed timbre
 -   [x] make a home screen!
--   [ ] implement popup to confirm new patch if a patch is currently being worked on.
+-   [x] implement popup to confirm new patch if a patch is currently being worked on.
+-   [x] add file dropper.
+-   [x] style components (may restyle in later update)
+-   [ ] finish file loading and saving
--   [ ] style components
+-   [ ] add testing cases
--   [ ] merge with main branch
+-   [ ] add sending live updates thru midi (eventually. aim for 2.0.0)

 # Link to the MicroKORG Midi Implementation